-You may have been tracking how many books you have read on sites like Goodreads for some time, using social media to share the amount of books you've devoured in 365 days.
+You may have been tracking how many books you have read on sites such as Goodreads for some time, using social media to share the amount of books you've devoured in 365 days.
 Or perhaps reading challenges are a new concept to you altogether, but you'd like to expand your reading.

 Either way we have some interesting, fun and creative suggestions to help you set your reading goals for the year and feel a sense of pride when you've completed it.
 Ready, set, read!

 1. Set a reading goal

 One of the most popular challenges for bibliophiles is to read a set amount of books each year.
 Whether its one book a month or one a week, having a number in mind to reach before New Year's Eve certainly gives you some incentive to keep picking up a book instead of the TV remote.
 To help you along the way, try some of our recommended short stories or have audiobooks at the ready for when you are out and about.